Crazy Taxi Cover Best Arcade Games 🎮 Outrun Gaming

 Image Credit: Enoch Lai – CC BY-SA 3.0/Wiki Commons.

 The DDR craze took arcades by storm in the ’90s.
+In some arcades, it’s still going strong today.

 It offers an experience we couldn’t necessarily get on home consoles: dancing along to the rhythm and music on the specialized dance pad.